Sebastianhju/Runeterra-5e/Runes.md

 ## Keystones
 ### Glacial Augment  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/GlacialAugment.png" Align=left width=20% height=20%>

-Once a turn when you immobilize a creature, they and all enemies within 15 feet of the target gains a *Mark of Cold* that lasts for a minute. *Mark of Cold* can stack with itself, but all marks can be removed with a lesser restoration spell.
-Once this effect is used, it cannot be used again until 24 seconds has passed

-A marked creatures speed is reduced by 10 feet and their to hit modifiers are reduced by a number equal to half your proficiency bonus rounded up.

-Attacks against creatures with *Mark of the Cold* have advantage.
+Once a turn when you immobilize a target, you can choose to cover the terrain beneath them in ice.
+A 15 foot diameter centered around the enemy is turned to difficult terrain.
+All enemy targets standing within the area has disadvantage on all attacks and attacks against them has disadvantage.
+This effect lasts until you use this effect again.
+Once you have used this action it cannot be used again until 24 seconds have passed.

+The area of effect increases by 5 feet at levels 5, 9, 13 and 17.

 ---